Self-published science fiction has opened up the world of storytelling to the masses.

 Ultimately, the shift towards self-publishing in science fiction has given us a lot more choice, and that’s something all sci fi fans should be grateful for.

-Get These Best Self-Published Science Fiction Books for Free!
+Self-Published Science Fiction Books for Free!

 1. Signup with Audible's One Month Free Trial: By signing up for Audible's free month trial you can download any two books you choose for free.
 If you decide you like Audible then you can pay a small monthly fee of $14.95 and get one book a month.
 If you decide you do not like Audible you can cancel your trial and keep your two free books.